 “The SSL certificates that are required to encrypt your online services, such the the HTTPS delivered web, are tied to domain names.
 Very often someone will own a domain name for a limited period of time.
 Let’s say for instance I bought the rights to hyperdimensionneptunia.ca for three years.
 During that three year period, I made a secure website which uses that domain name, at URL https://hyperdimensionneptunia.ca.
 I needed SSL certificates for the HTTPS protocol’s TLS implementation to work properly, so I had them made by a certificate authority and deployed them.

 Time passes and I get bored with my JRPG video game fan website, and I don’t bother renewing my ownership of hyperdimensionneptunia.ca after the three year period.
 People still have SSL certificates on their PCs and mobile devices for the expired domain because they visited https://hyperdimensionneptunia.ca while I hosted a website there.

 A few months after I let hyperdimensionneptunia.ca expire, someone else buys it.
 This presents a difficult cybersecurity problem.
 Some certificates have multiple domain names (‘hyperdimensionneptunia.ca’ and ‘nepneppudding.org,’ for example).
 Sometimes one domain name remains registered to the same owner, but the other domain name expires, which really complicates the problem further.
 Researchers have even found a certificate with about 700 domain names on it!”

 It’s absolutely crucial that you maintain full visibility of all of your TLS/SSL certificates and keys.
 That’s why you need your own key management solution in order to maintain control.
-The Venafi Platform can help you keep your PKI in your hands no matter which or how many cloud and general web service vendors you work with in the future.
+Part of the Venafi Control Plane for Machine Identities, Zero Touch PKI can help you maintain control of your PKI no matter which or how many cloud and general web service vendors you work with in the future.